Change the frame, change what’s possible

 Three webpages.
 Six contact details.
 One simple request.

 A while ago I was working with a council team on their facilities booking service.
-Prepping for the project, at first I saw three different webpages, different forms and contact details depending on the venue.
+Prepping for the project, I noticed three different webpages, different forms and contact details depending on the venue.
 I was just trying to book one.
-"It's an information problem," I thought.

-Then we got the project team together, and the perspective shifted.
-They saw challenges with internal coordination and the booking system.
 After speaking with customers, we heard something different again.
-Turns out, they weren't too concerned about the website, they told us about the issues they were having with collecting the keys, paying bonds and finding the lights.
+They weren't particularly concerned about the online information and booking system.
+Instead, they told us about collecting the keys, paying bonds and even just finding the lights.

 Sticking with established approaches feels safe but limits us.
 Complex challenges need a shift, from knowing → exploring

-Framing is how we make sense of a situation – the lens we use to understand it and problem solve.
 The way we frame a situation determines which solutions we can even see.
-Reframe it, and entirely new approaches may become visible: Buildings being graffitied?
-Law and order issue.
-Or unmet need for creative expression?
-Same situation, but different interpretation and solutions.
+Reframe it, and entirely new approaches may become visible.

-A small shift in perspective can reveal interpretations, and possibilities, that were invisible before.
-Without awareness of how we're framing a problem, we might default to familiar solutions that don't fit.
-We risk solving the wrong problem or missing creative possibilities entirely.
+Without recognising how we're framing a problem, we often default to familiar solutions.
+We risk solving the wrong problem or missing better possibilities entirely.

 Noticing our framing - and being willing to challenge it - unlocks our ability to respond to what's actually in front of us.
 Reframing helps us step back and explore: what else might be going on here?